eHealth Exchange

 What rules must Participants follow to exchange within eHealth Exchange?

-Participants must satisfy the provisions in the DURSA, a comprehensive, multi-party, trust agreement that is entered into voluntarily by public and private organizations (eHealth Exchange Participants) that desire to engage in electronic health information exchange with each other as part of the eHealth Exchange.
+Participants must satisfy the provisions in the DURSA, a comprehensive, multi-party, trust agreement that is entered into voluntarily by public and private organizations (eHealth Exchange Participants) that desire to engage in electronic health information exchange with each other as part of eHealth Exchange.
 Participants must also meet and comply with the Operating Policies and Procedures, pass testing defined by the eHealth Exchange Validation Plan, and conform to the specifications defined in the Performance and Service specifications.
-Onboarding: https://ehealthexchange.org/onboarding

 Does eHealth Exchange allow its Participants to exchange with data sharing networks besides eHealth Exchange?